mattfenwick/NMRPyStar/simplegrammar.md

 This grammar reduces rule duplication and removes need for lookahead and backtracking.
 The semantic expressiveness of the format is unchanged.
-It is *not* compatible with the NMR-Star format.
+It is *not* compatible with the NMR-STAR format.
 Its goals are to:

  1. simplify the specification.
 This helps implementors to:
    - implement the entire specification